LearnOnDemandSystems/docs/tms/tms-administrators/discussions/create-discussion.md

+---
+title: "How do I create a discussion and attach it to a course?"
+isPublished: true
+---

 # How do I create a discussion and attach it to a course?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.